vermilion00/qmk_firmware/docs/features/analog_matrix.md

-TODO:
-* Make analog_matrix the main page, then have hardware and software config as two separate subpages
-* Do I need to specifically set ADC_1 and/or DMA info in mcuconf?
-* Show function calls
-* Add example code for functions
-* Draw a schematic for an example keyboard, and base my explanations on that
-* Test the power feature, then add it to the docs
-* Improve and test dynamic calibration, then add to docs
-* Make a split keyboard section summarizing all stuff
-* Add keycodes to relevant sections
-* Include information about endpoints etc, for MIDI and joystick features, in the mcu list
-* Add options to the config options doc and the data driven doc

 # Analog Matrix

 While the analog matrix feature is functional, it still needs a lot of testing and has only been confirmed to be working on the STM32F411 and STM32F446, though every STM32F4 or higher chip should work (in theory).